ajhenley/gitbook/javascript_details.md

  Some things you can do with JavaScript
  * Select nodes by tag, id or class
  * Determine if a document has finished loading
- * Change the web page on the fly
+ * Change the web page after it has loaded
- * Validate user-entered text
+ * Validate user-entered text before it returns to the server
- *